 I thought about poaching them in red wine, but that would be a bad idea as, first of all, Bartlett is not a good poaching pear (Bosc is) and, secondly, the leftover pears I had were a little too ripe and the poaching would have just turned them into mush.
 So, instead, I decided to turn them into this delicious jam.
 As if I needed an excuse.

 This jam is supposed to be on a soft and chunky side.
 It’s great on a buttered piece of bread or as a pastry filling.

-4 1/2 cups prepared (peeled, cored, and cubed) pears (from approximately 3.5 lbs of pears)
+4 1/2 cups prepared (peeled, cored, and cut into 1/2-inch cubes) pears (from approximately 3 1/2 pounds of ripe Bartlett pears)

 6 cinnamon sticks

 2 tablespoons ground cinnamon